Loopring [NEO] Price Up 7.5% Over Last Week (LRN)

-Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the U.S. dollar during the 1-day period ending at 12:00 PM ET on February 28th.
-During the last seven days, Loopring [NEO] has traded 7.5% higher against the U.S. dollar.
-One Loopring [NEO] token can now be purchased for $0.0141 or 0.00000075 BTC on major cryptocurrency exchanges including IDAX, Gate.io, Switcheo Network and CoinMex.
-Loopring [NEO] has a total market capitalization of $1.60 million and $30.00 worth of Loopring [NEO] was traded on exchanges in the last day.
+Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on March 1st.
+During the last seven days, Loopring [NEO] has traded 7.5% higher against the dollar.
+Loopring [NEO] has a market cap of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last day.
+One Loopring [NEO] token can now be purchased for $0.0141 or 0.00000075 BTC on popular exchanges including Switcheo Network, Gate.io, IDAX and CoinMex.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.